leebond/wuhan-2019nCoV-cases-stats/readme.md

-# Wuhan Virus Cases and Death statistics
+# Coronavirus (2019nCov) Cases and Death statistics
 ## Description
 This repo is a python selenium web scraper that scrapes case statistics from https://bnonews.com/index.php/2020/01/the-latest-coronavirus-cases/